Mr. Robot’s Alternate Reality Game at San Diego Comic-Con

 “Are you afraid of the dark?”

 At that point, the masked figure slid forward a mechanical light switch.
 When switched on, the lights went off and the room turned .
-A black UV light revealed graffiti scrolled on the back wall that included the phrase, “What do those in darkness desire?”
+A black UV light revealed graffiti scrolled on the back wall that included the phrase, “What do all those in darkness seek?”

 To avoid the obvious I initially answered, “Truth.”
 The masked figure shook his head.
 I then responded, “Light.”